School of Public Health (Indiana University Bloomington)

-The Indiana University School of Public Health-Bloomington is an undergraduate and graduate school at Indiana University Bloomington.
+The School of Public Health-Bloomington is the school of public health of Indiana University Bloomington.

 Until 2012, it was the School of Health, Physical Education, and Recreation (HPER).
 Now, the School of Public Health on IU's Bloomington campus enrolls 2,790 undergraduate and graduate students, offers 34 different degrees, and has five academic departments.
 In 2020, the School of Public Health-Bloomington was reaccredited by the Council on Education for Public Health.

 History

 The precursor to the School of Public Health-Bloomington, the School of Health, Physical Education, and Recreation, was founded in 1946.
 In 2012, the school became the School of Public Health-Bloomington.
 The school earned accreditation from the Council on Education for Public Health in 2015.
 It has the oldest Master of Public Health program, established in 1969, in the state of Indiana.

 A history book, A Legacy Transformed, about the school's origins and transformation into the IU School of Public Health-Bloomington, was published in 2016.

 Pamela S. Whitten was elected Indiana University's 19th president and the first woman to serve as president of the university on April 16, 2021.
 Dr. Whitten was appointed a tenured professor in the School of Public Health-Bloomington.